How to reduce hiring bias in the recruitment process

 The illusory correlation bias occurs when we feel a connection exists (with little to no evidence) between two variables that bear no relation or impact on the other.

-Something like this might happen when an interviewer focuses on random questions and answers that have little to no relevance to a candidate’s ability to do a job.
+Something like this might happen when an interviewer focuses on random questions and answers that are irrelevant to a candidate’s ability to do a job.
 Examples of these questions might include “What is your birth sign?” or “If you had to pick an animal to represent you, what would it be?”

-In the music industry, for example, many orchestras began conducting blind auditions in the 1970s following claims of racial discrimination against the New York Philharmonic.
-Research by Princeton and Harvard soon showed that blind auditions helped increase women's chances of being employed by 25 to 46%.
+In the 1970s, many orchestras started blind auditions due to claims of racial discrimination against the New York Philharmonic.
+Research by Princeton and Harvard showed that blind auditions increased women's chances of employment by 25 to 46%

-Today, companies such as Dolby Labs, Adobe, and BBC use the software to make unbiased hiring decisions by creating blind auditions to assess candidates exclusively on their abilities and skillset.
-Its use has increased the chances of minority and female job applicants being offered first-round job interviews by 40%.
+Its use has increased the chances of minority and female candidates being offered first-round job interviews by 40%.

 A well-written job description speaks to diverse applicants while being specific about the required skill sets.